meric2/Patient-Survival-Prediction/README.md

 ## Usage

-This project can serve as a reference for binary classificatio while building machine learning pipelines.
+This project can serve as a reference for binary classification while building machine learning pipelines.
-On the website the most important features are given to the user to enter.
-When entered, the website shows the survival prediction.
+On the website the most important features are given to the user to enter manually or load as a csv file.
+An instance of the csv file is given as `example.csv`.
+When necessary fields are filled, the website shows the survival prediction.

 ## Contributors